 Is there anything more delicious than homemade blueberry jam sandwiched between two buttery layers of hearty oat crumble?
 Yes, I know… Chocolate Cake with Chocolate Ganache, Chocolate Cupcakes… I think I can read your mind 😉

 Seriously, even if you’re chocolate lover, you won’t miss it here.
-The blueberry filling in these blueberry oatmeal bars literally melt in your mouth.
+The blueberry filling in these oatmeal bars literally melt in your mouth.
 As it does the sweet buttery crust and the crunchy crumble top.

 And, the best part is that these blueberry oatmeal bars are amazingly versatile.
 They make a special breakfast, a super healthy dessert or an irresistible snack.
+You choose.

-How to make vegan and gluten-free blueberry oatmeal bars
+How to make oatmeal breakfast bars

 As for most of the baking recipes, I set the oven to the right temperature and line or grease the pan before starting the recipe.
 Next thing is to prepare the blueberry filling.
 Basically consist of cooking the blueberries together with the agave syrup, lemon juice and cornstarch.